ciaranheaney/accessible-python-web-ide/README.md

 Ensure the following dependencies are installed prior to deploying the web app.
 1. Install Docker on host machine. <br>
-   This application runs inside a Docker container, so Docker must be installed before continuing.

    Follow the official Docker installation instructions for your operating system at the link below, and complete all steps listed on that page:
    - Windows: https://docs.docker.com/desktop/setup/install/windows-install/